felipeshiwu/felipeshiwu/README.md

-# Mastering the Enigma of Systems! 🔍🐘
+# Mastering the Enigma of Systems! 🐘🧪

-Sculpting PHP wonders with a touch of magic.
+Sculpting payment processing world wonders with a touch of IT magic.

 ## In a Nutshell

-👨‍💻 PHP Illusionist
+👨‍💻 Amazing Computer Scientist
-🌟 Crafting the extraordinary in PHP
+🌟 Crafting the extraordinary in PHP and Elixir
+🐬 Love MySQL's familiarity, but its quirks sometimes drive me up the wall

 ## Current Journey